 In addition to Buddhist monastery ruins, the main attractions are the third century BC Ashoka’s Pillar, the Maya Devi Temple on the site of Buddha’s birth and the museum.
 There is also a small museum which chronicles Buddha’s life and houses a series of artefacts from excavations of Lumbini.
 Lumbini has been a UNESCO World Heritage site since 1997.

 The Lumbini Museum is a small museum which chronicles Buddha’s life and houses a series of artefacts from the site.
-Lumbini is Buddha’s birthplace.
+It is a worthy accompaniment to other attractions in the site, such as the Maya Devi Temple, where it is thought is the location of Buddha’s birth.

 The Maya Devi Temple is an important and much revered temple in Lumbini in Nepal.
 Said to be located on the exact site where Gautama Siddhartha Buddha, founder of Buddhism, was born in around 623 BC (sources vary), the Maya Devi Temple is dedicated to his mother.